okikio/native/packages/animate/README.md

 _**Note**: the `transform` animation option will override all transform CSS properties_

+_**Note**: dash & camel case are supported as CSS property names, this also includes transforms, so, you can use `translate-x` or `translateX`, when setting a CSS property_

 _**Note**: all other features will work with Transformable CSS Properties, this includes the `keyframes` animation options and `animation options` as callbacks_

-_**Warning**: only the transform CSS properties will get automatic units, but all other CSS properties can be used a a single value option_
+_**Warning**: only the transform function properties and CSS properties with the keys ["margin", "padding", "size", "width", "height", "left", "right", "top", "bottom", "radius", ,"gap", "basis", "inset", "outline-offset", "perspective", "thickness", "position", "distance", "spacing", "rotate"] will get automatic units.
+It will also work with multiple unit  CSS properties like "margin", "padding", and "inset", etc..., however, no automatic units will be applied to any CSS properties that can accept color, this is to avoid unforseen bugs_

 Read more about the [ParseTransformableCSSProperties](https://okikio.github.io/native/docs/modules/animate.html#parsetransformablecssproperties) method.